TiagoQAmorim/WebDriverChallenge-PObjects/README.md

 # Candidate Tiago Amorim Considerations
-- I could create a Page objects and a constructor but the code asked to code only in a specifically space.
+- Version with Page objects and a constructor.

 # WebDriverChallenge
 Coding challenge for webdriver automation.